Bluewater Shopping Centre: Redevelopment and expansion

-During 2012, the Wintergarden food court area off Rose Gallery was extensively refurbished.
+In January 2012, the council also approved plans for a five-storey, 110-bedroom hotel at Bluewater Coach Park, though the permission expired in 2015 without the hotel being built.
+That same month, work also began on an extensive refurbishment of the Wintergarden food court off Rose Gallery.
 Much of the food court was closed for part of the year to enable the work, with McDonald's notably unavailable at Bluewater throughout the period, though the Pizza Hut, Nando's restaurants to the far side of the area (by the centre entrance), and the Ponti's restaurant on the upper mall, remained open during the works.
 KFC relocated to Thames Walk to continue to trade during the development.
 When the Wintergarden works completed in October 2012, McDonald's, KFC and Harry Ramsden's returned to their post, along with several new food outlets, most significantly a new Giraffe restaurant (later occupied by Wingstop) which had been constructed adjacent McDonald's.
 The previous large 'castle'-style McDonald's was replaced with a simple serving counter.

 A proposal was put forward in early 2013 to expand the West Village dining and specialist retail area currently sited off the Guildhall.
 This currently comprises a Waterstones bookshop, a training and recruitment facility, and Costa Coffee shop on the upper mall, and on the lower mall a row of boutique retailers including The Daily Grind, Mr Simms Olde Sweet Shop, Gusto & Daisy's Dog Emporium leading out to a suite of restaurants including Carluccio's, PizzaExpress and others.
 The proposal would see much of the existing infrastructure demolished and replaced with a new larger two-level 'specialist retail' area, similar to 'The Village' at Westfield London, with upmarket retail and restaurant facilities and mall access to both levels.
 Existing businesses would have to be relocated or removed from the centre to allow the works to go ahead.
 The proposed redevelopment ultimately did not go ahead, with The Village retaining its extant configuration.

 In 2024 it was confirmed that one of the mall's original anchors, House of Fraser, was to close after 25 years in operation.
 In November 2024 it was announced that Next would be relocated into the vacated space, moving from their existing premises on Thames Walk.
+The new Next superstore opened on 30 July 2026.

 The centre is visited by over 27 million people a year and employs around 7,000 people.